carlosmarcelomorales/Task-e-commerce/README.md

 cart, but at the end I decided to remove it and I will control it by the numbers of rows.
 So, if there are 2 of the same product, the row will be duplicated.
 If I have more time I will improve this part.

+- When I delete something, I put the attribute valid = 0 (softDelete).